Nimrod (1821 ship): Career

 Nimrod first appeared in Lloyd's Register (LR) in 1824 with master Wm.
 Spiers, owner Scott & Co., and trade London-Calcutta.

 That entry continues unchanged until 1827, when her master changed perhaps twice, first to Murphy and then to Harvey.
 She also had damages repaired in 1827.
 The reason for the repairs was that Nimrod had grounded at Liverpool in December 1826.

 Nimrod, Harvey, master, arrived at Saint Helena on 4 October 1826, and left two days later, continuing her journey from Penang to London.
 Nimrod was driven ashore on 3 December 1826 at Hoylake, Lancashire.
 The Hoylake Lifeboat rescued her crew.
 The next day she was still on shore, but was only leaking a little.
 Lighters had been sent to remove her cargo.
 Nimrod was refloated on 14 December and taken in to Liverpool.

 In 1828 her master was Murphy, her owner Harvie & Co., and her trade "LoSncap".
 This entry continues unchanged through 1832.
 In 1833 Nimrod was no longer listed in Lloyd's Register.

 In February 1832 Nimrod's registration and ownership changed to Sydney, Australia.
 Her new owners were Robert Campbell jr. & Thomas Collins.
 They employed her as a whaler.
+She went on to make 8 whaling voyages from Sydney between 1832 and 1845.

 Nimrod, Captain McAuliffe, put in at Kosrae in early November 1833.
 There she gave passage to a white man who had been living ashore.
 One of the crew was nearly poisoned by natives.
 Then on 25 November Nimrod was anchored at Pingelap when local natives attacked her.
 They killed McAuliffe and two of his crew, and wounded three others before she could escape, leaving five dead natives behind.
 She brought off nine whites and delivered them to Pohnpei, where she stayed for a few days.

 Between 1840 and 1846, ownership changed several times.
 In February 1840 her owner became Henry Moore, and in November 1841, Henry was joined by Joseph Moore.
 Henry Moore & Co. failed in 1843 and Nimrod apparently initially failed to attract buyers.

 Still, in August 1843, Lamb and Parbury assumed ownership of Nimrod.
 The Australian reported that "the whaling barque Nimrod, 232 tons, Sullivan, master," had arrived at Sydney from the South Sea Fishery with sperm and black oil.
 The newspaper later reported that Nimrod, Sullivan, master, and Lamb and Parbury, owners, had sailed on 25 July 1844 on a whaling voyage.

 In 1844, "The Nimrod, whaler, lost a boat's crew consisting of Othaheitians and New Zealanders, and the officer was also a man of colour."

 Then, according to one source, in September 1845 Thomas Larkins, of London, acquired Nimrod.
 However, a different source refers to Nimrod as belonging to Jardine, Matheson & Co, of Hong Kong, and Larkins as an employee of theirs.
 The two are not necessarily contradictory, and Nimrod does not return to Lloyd's Register.
 In December 1848 Nimrod brought 120 Chinese coolies as indentured laborers from Amoy to Moreton Bay, Australia.